HarmLammers/DataScience_GettingAndCleaningData_JHU/CodeBook.md

 	- replacing the _underscores by -dashes,
 	- formatting them to lowercase and
 	- removing the parentheses "()" at the end of the variable names.
-- The activity and subject files have been given the corresponding values as column name.
+- The activity and subject files have been given specific values as column name.

+Some data have been reformatted:
+- The activity-labels have been formatted to lowercase, replacing the _underscores by -dashes.
-The activities had originally been coded by a number, the numbers have been replaced by their corresponding label using the contents of the activity_labels.txt-file.
+- The activities had originally been coded by a number, the numbers have been replaced by their corresponding label using the contents of the activity_labels.txt-file.

 With these three files tidied up, the files have been combined together column wise, taking the identifiers for the measurements as first columns (subject and activity).

 This tidy dataset had to be summarised, by taking the means of the columns grouped_by the identifiers subject and activity.